Trahiega/the-dukes-game1/docs/Player Characters/Shedatha.md

 tags: #PC

 # Shedatha
-My character.

-Half-Orc Barbarian.
+A Half-Orc Monk/Barbarian.

+Is teaching [[Eachann]] to speak orcish.

 ![[art-Shedatha.jpg|250]]

-Is teaching [[Eachann]] to speak orcish.